simonmit/showcar-ui/src/06-components/molecules/button-with-icon/docs/button-with-icon-default.md

 Usage information:

-This component ccan be used where an icon is needed insite a button.
+This component can be used where an icon is needed insite a button.
 Currently, the placement of icon is on the left side w.r.t button text.
 This component supports all modifiers that exists in atom button.